Kings-World/sapphire-plugins/packages/cron/README.md

 - [`@sapphire/framework`](https://www.npmjs.com/package/@sapphire/framework)

-You can use the following command to install this package along with `cron`, or replace `npm install` with your package manager of choice.
+You can use the following command to install this package or replace `npm install` with your package manager.

 ```sh
 npm install @kingsworld/plugin-cron @sapphire/framework